artemis-sbs/LegendaryMissions/README.md

  - Skaraan: Any (equal %)
  - Torgoth: Carapaction Coil, Haplix Overcharger, Cetrocite Crystal
  - Ximni: Tauron Focuser, Infusion P-Coil, HiDens

-Stations:

-Currently a bug/feature: can fire while docked.
-Currently a bug/feature: can still dock if enemies are nearby.

-No info on how long to produce homing/nuke/mine/etc.
-Munitions production takes too long

 Science: